wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-ptvs-bottle-table-storage.md

 ## Publish the web app to Azure

-The Azure .NET SDK provides an easy way to deploy your web app to Azure Web App.
+The Azure .NET SDK provides an easy way to deploy your web app to Azure.

 1. In **Solution Explorer**, right-click on the project node and select **Publish**.

   	<!-- ![Publish Web Dialog](./media/web-sites-python-ptvs-bottle-table-storage/PollsCommonPublishWebSiteDialog.png) -->

-1. Click on **Windows Azure Web Apps**.
+1. Click on **Azure Web Apps**.

 1. Click on **New** to create a new web app.